Employment Tribunal (Range of costs)

 We have five members of the team who may work on your matter.
 Regardless of who works on your matter, they will be supervised by Ed Jenneson, Partner and Head of Employment.

 Ed Jenneson - Partner (Hull) specialising in employment law, in particular TUPE and the Equality Act, harassment and discrimination.
 Also experienced in preparing service agreements for senior executives with complex bonus structures and dealing with senior director.
 Joined Rollits in 2002; Qualified in 2004.

 Ed Heppel - Partner (Hull) specialising in employment law with particular expertise in restrictive covenant disputes, complex and sensitive HR issues, TUPE, reorganisation and senior executive terminations and disputes, contractual negotiations and settlement agreements.
 Qualified in 2009; Hamers Solicitors, Hull (2007-2009) Joined Rollits in 2011.

-Caroline Neadley - Associate (Hull) specialising in employment law in particular discrimination, unfair dismissal, TUPE, employment tribunal claims, settlement agreements, contracts of employment and senior executive service agreements.
+Caroline Neadley - Partner (Hull) specialising in employment law in particular discrimination, unfair dismissal, TUPE, employment tribunal claims, settlement agreements, contracts of employment and senior executive service agreements.
 Qualified in 2004; Gosschalks, Hull (2002-2015); Humberside Police (2015-2017) Joined Rollits in 2017.